 PuppyPlus Obedience Class (1 hour each week for 7 weeks)

 1 Half day of Playgroup (daycare, any four-hour period)

 Puppy Socialization book by Caryl Wolff

-Please keep in mind that an "intro" must be done with the puppy before we can sell this package, and the class and playgroup must be started before the dog is five months old.
+Please keep in mind that an "intro" must be done with the puppy before we can sell this package, and the class and playgroup must be started before the dog is three months old.

 While this can mean many different things regarding dogs depending on who you ask, we typically use “exposure” to mean properly exposing your puppy to everything possible while the puppy is still very young, in order to acclimate the puppy to everything he or she will need to be used to later on in life as a well-mannered canine citizen.
 This includes everything such as going new places, meeting new people and animals, walking on new surfaces, hearing new sounds (including things such as grooming equipment), trying new things, being handled for veterinary care, and more.
 We at Arie’s Dogland are huge advocates for proper socialization and exposure at a young age, and will be your guide for your puppy’s journey.